-Fosciandora has always been a borderland, and it still is today for the historic regions of the Garfagnana and Lucchesia (nor is it far from the border with Emilia Romagna), but in time, it was the main border between the municipalities of Massa, Lucca, Pisa, Florence, Ferrara and Modena: it was under the domain of various rulers for centuries, who fought each other for the land, at times dividing it amongst each other until the 19th century.
+The territory of Fosciandora, a characteristic village of the Garfagnana, streches along the left side of the Mid Serchio Valley in a dominant position and with a spectacular panorama that includes the spectacle of the Apuan Alps.
+Fosciandora has always been a borderland between the historic regions of the Garfagnana and Lucchesia, and was even more so in the past when over the centuries it was under the domain of various rulers who fought each other for the land, at times dividing it amongst each other until the 19th century.
 As proof of these events, visitors can admire the fortifications and outposts that were built over time by this or that ruler as a way to defend the hamlets and residential centres.

 After rounding the Serchio river, you reach Fosciandora by crossing the Ceserana Bridge and climbing steep streets surrounded by terraces.
 In the hamlets of Fosciandora, Lupinaria and Treppignana, sections of the centuries-old city walls can still be made out, while on the left bank of the river you'll see the Rocca di Ceserana which stands out.
 Its walls were built from river stone, and its crossed by a walkway for patrols, and is closed by two towers that guard the entrance to the village and the hills overlooking the town.
 The castle-church is enriched by an elegant apse and wooden statues of Sant’Andrea and San Giacomo, sculpted in the fourteenth century.
 This fortification was of great importance as a refuge during war.